jina-ai/jina/README.md

 <!-- start build-pipelines -->
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jina-ai/jina/blob/docs-readme-changes/.github/getting-started/notebook.ipynb)

-In case your solution can be modeled as a [DAG](https://de.wikipedia.org/wiki/DAG) pipeline, composed of a set of tasks, use Jina [Flow](https://docs.jina.ai/concepts/flow/).
+In case your solution can be modeled as a [DAG](https://de.wikipedia.org/wiki/DAG) pipeline, composed of a set of steps, use Jina [Flow](https://docs.jina.ai/concepts/flow/).
 It orchestrates a set of [Executors](https://docs.jina.ai/concepts/executor/) and a [Gateway](https://docs.jina.ai/concepts/gateway/) to offer an end-to-end service.